 Think about the user experience.
 When your user interacts with your product, they’re taking a journey from one part of the site to the next.
 As a UX designer, your goal is to make that journey as effortless and enjoyable as possible.
 Think about user interactions, not individual screens.
 Design for flow.
 Ask yourself questions like, “What is important on this screen?
 How should the user interact with it?”

 Try to include content early in the process.
 Using real content makes it easier to decide whether the intended copy will fit the design.
 In general, real content generates better feedback.

 Annotate.
-Don’t assume that your wireframes speak for themselves.
-Annotate as you wireframe to make it easier to receive feedback.
+Don’t assume that your website wireframes speak for themselves.
+Annotate as you wireframe to make it easier to receive feedback and iterate faster.

 For a design to be successful, let alone to be great, design agencies and teams have to know the project’s goals, timelines, budget, and scope.
 In other words, design takes a strategic process—and that starts with a design brief.
 This helpful template will empower you to create a brief that builds alignment and clear communication between your business and your design agency.
 It’s the foundation of any creative project, and a single source of truth that teams can refer to all along the way.